Emily Fields: Season 5

 With Alison back in Rosewood, Emily gets supportive and protective of her.
 She befriends newcomer Sydney (Chloe Bridges) and becomes her swimming coach.
 However, Emily discovers Sydney is a friend of Jenna and breaks all ties with her.
 Alison apologizes for the way she treated Emily in the past, and they kiss; however, any possibility of romance is squashed when Emily starts to think that Alison is "A." Emily and Paige rekindle their romance, which is rapidly ended when Paige is forced to move to California.
 Lonely and heartbroken over Paige's departure, Emily starts a relationship with her new co-worker Talia (Miranda Rae Mayo).
-However, when Emily discovers that Talia is married and their relationship is calming down, she breaks up.
-Emily volunteers in a beauty pageant when Hanna, who was wanting money for college, loses.
+However, when Emily discovers that Talia is married and their relationship is calming down, she breaks up with her.
+Emily volunteers in a beauty pageant when Hanna, who wants money for college, loses.
 Later, the girls discover Alison's innocence and try to clear Alison's name and free Hanna.
 In the season finale, Emily and the others are arrested as accomplices to Mona's murder; however, on the way to prison, their van is hijacked by "A."

 Season 6

 In the aftermath of the Liars' abduction orchestrated by "A," Emily befriends a former missing girl, Sara Harvey (Dre Davis), who was also Charles/"A's" prisoner.
-She is trying to help Sara adapt again into society, with the cost of denying her own stuff.
-Nicole (Rebecca Breeds), the supervisor of Habitat for Humanity,. offers Emily the option of moving to another country in order to help new people, and Emily gets forced to make a decision on her future.
-She chooses to stay in Rosewood and move on with Sara, only to betrayed when Sara is revealed to be "A's" right-hand woman.
-Later, Emily goes to Pepperdine University, but drops out later when her father dies.
-She starts to work as a bartender in Los Angeles, but returns to Rosewood at Alison's request, and also to depose on Charlotte's release from psychological hospital.
-A new "A", now entitled as "A.D.", surfaces, and steals Emily's eggs, which she donated in order to gain money for college.
+She is trying to help Sara adapt again into society, with the cost of denying her stuff.
+Nicole (Rebecca Breeds), the supervisor of Habitat for Humanity,. offers Emily the option of moving to another country to help new people, and Emily gets forced to decide on her future.
+She chooses to stay in Rosewood and move on with Sara, only to be betrayed when Sara is revealed to be "A's" right-hand woman.
+Later, Emily goes to Pepperdine University but drops out later when her father dies.
+She starts to work as a bartender in Los Angeles but returns to Rosewood at Alison's request, and also to depose on Charlotte's release from psychological hospital.
+A new "A", now entitled "A.D.", surfaces, and steals Emily's eggs, which she donated to gain money for college.
 She starts to investigate Sara, who is free from jail, believing she's the new stalker.
-Also in this season, Emily befriends Sabrina (Lulu Brud), the new-in-charge at the Brew, which in the following season lead to a brief hook up.
+Also in this season, Emily befriends Sabrina (Lulu Brud), the new-in-charge at the Brew, which in the following season leads to a brief hook-up.